ToshkaDev/Motif/README.md

 # Motif

-We discovered a universal amino acid binding motif present in dCache_1 domain (http://pfam.xfam.org/family/PF02743) containing proteins throughout the Tree of Life.
+We discovered a universal amino acid binding motif present in dCache_1 domain (http://pfam.xfam.org/family/PF02743) containing proteins throughout the Tree of Life (link to the paper: https://doi.org/10.1101/2021.05.05.442820).
 The motif in its canonical form has the following definition:

 Y....R.WY{n1}Y{n2}D.